 While snake plants can survive a wide range of lighting conditions, they prefer bright, indirect light.
 This light will provide them with the energy they need to grow.

 If you do place your snake plant in an area with low light, recognize this will impact its water needs.
-The darker the location, the less often you’ll need to water your plant.
+The darker the location of your snake plant, the less often you’ll need to water your plant.
+Under ideal growing conditions, you may even notice your snake plant producing flowers.

 As mentioned above, snake plants grow best in well-draining potting soil.
 Regular peat-based potting mixes tend to lack the drainage snake plants love.
 To fix this problem, mix in a few handfuls of perlite.